Relatively dominated representations from eigenvalue gaps and limit maps: Preliminaries

 Given a matrix $g \in \GL(d,\real)$, let $\sigma_i(g)$ (for $1 \leq i \leq d$) denote its $i$\textsuperscript{th} singular value, and write $U_i(g)$ to denote the span of the $i$ largest axes in the image of the unit sphere in $\real^d$ under $g$, and $S_i(g) := U_i(g^{-1})$.
 Note $U_i(g)$ is well-defined if and only if we have a singular-value gap $\sigma_i(g) > \sigma_{i+1}(g)$.

-More algebraically, given $g \in \GL(d,\real)$, we may write $g = KAL$, where $K$ and $L$ are orthogonal matrices and $A$ is a diagonal matrix with nonincreasing positive entries down the diagonal. $A$ is uniquely determined, and we may define $\sigma_i(g) = A_{ii}$; $U_i(g)$ is given by the span of the first $i$ columns of $K$.
+More algebraically, given $g \in \GL(d,\real)$, we may write $g = KAL$, where $K$ and $L$ are orthogonal matrices and $A$ is a diagonal matrix with nonincreasing positive entries down the diagonal.
+The diagonal matrix $A$ is uniquely determined, and we may define $\sigma_i(g) = A_{ii}$; $U_i(g)$ is given by the span of the first $i$ columns of $K$.

 For $g \in \SL(d,\real)$, this singular-value decomposition is a concrete manifestation of a more general Lie-theoretic object, a (particular choice of) Cartan decomposition $\SL(d,\real) = \SO(d) \cdot \exp(\mathfrak{a}^+) \cdot \SO(d)$, where $\SO(d)$ is the maximal compact subgroup of $\SL(d,\real)$, and $\mathfrak{a}^+$ is a positive Weyl chamber.